doc4d/docs/docs/Desktop/clientServer.md

 #### Session object updated

-When the "Unreachable" event is received on either side, an [`info.unreachableSince`](../API/SessionClass.md#info) property is created in the session on the machine receiving the event, and it starts counting seconds since the last communication.
+When the "Unreachable" event is received on either side, an [`info.unreachableSince`](../API/SessionClass.md#info) property is created in the session on the machine receiving the event (on the server, it is readable through the [`Process activity.sessions`](../commands/process-activity) property), and it starts counting seconds since the last communication.
 You can use this property to implement your own disconnection interface.

 ### Restoring or closing connection